lachlan-ibm/ibmvia_autoconf/docs/appliance.rst

 Appliance Configuration
 #######################

-This module contains documentation for system level configuration applicable for Appliance (VM) based Verify Access deployments.
+This module contains documentation for system level configuration applicable for Appliance (VM) based Verify Identity Access deployments.
 Container configuration is defined under the ``container`` top level key.
 At a minimum an administrator should define the ``isva_base_url``, ``isva_admin_user`` and ``isva_admin_password`` keys (or define the applicable environment variables).